thiagodroz/react-antares/README.md

-# React Server Side Rendering
+# React Antares

-Project created to study the Server Side Rendering using React.
+Boilerplate project created to start a new project with Server Side Rendering using React.